Mettler, California

 Mettler, or Mettler Station, is an unincorporated area in Kern County, California.
-Actor James Dean received a traffic ticket here before a fatal crash.
+Actor James Dean received a speeding ticket here the same day as his fatal car accident.

 The population was 90 at the 2020 census, down from 136 at the 2010 census.
 For statistical purposes, the United States Census Bureau has defined that community as a census-designated place (CDP).

 History

 Founding

 According to the publication California's Geographic Names, Mettler was founded in 1941, but an obituary of Clifford Alvin Mettler in The Bakersfield Californian reported that the settlement was founded by him, his father, William H. Mettler, and his brother (unnamed) in the "late 1940s" in the Wheeler Ridge area, which settlement "later became known as Mettler Station."

 James Dean

 On September 30, 1955, motion picture actor James Dean was driving north on Highway U.S. 99 when he was stopped by California Highway Patrol officer O.V.
 Hunter and given a ticket for speeding.
 The officer wrote Mettler Station as the location of the infraction.
 Later that day, Dean would be killed in a fatal car crash as he continued his journey north.